CorporateAgent/Bash-Vision/README.md

 <!-- INTRODUCTION SECTION -->
 <h2 id="introduction" style=" font-family:Arial, sans-serif;">Introduction</h2>
 <p style="font-family:Arial, sans-serif;">
-Exploration on an AI-driven product discovery feature that allows customers to upload lifestyle images and receive personalized product recommendations.
+Exploration on an AI-driven product discovery feature that allows customers to upload lifestyle images and receive product recommendations.
 This project leverages <b>YOLO (You Only Look Once)</b> for fast and accurate object detection and <b>OpenAI’s CLIP</b> model to match identified items to relevant product categories, brands, and other facets using multi-modal embeddings.
-By employing real-time data from the VTEX platform, the app aims to provide a visual, intuitive, and content-based filtering approach to streamline our customers shopping experience.
+By employing real-time data from the VTEX platform and a content-based filtering approach to streamline our customers shopping experience.

-The goal is to evaluate how well image-based search, powered by state-of-the-art AI models, can help users find similar products in our catalog.
 We achieve this through image-text search, where a query image is processed to return textual data.
-This approach aligns with content-based filtering, where objects of interest are represented as vectors in feature space, and the similarity between them is quantitatively measured.

-This demo was built to assess the suitability of such AI models in production environments and understand the requirements for scaling this into a more robust feature.
-The project follows key principles, such as leveraging existing AI models and open-source technologies to build an ecosystem that Bash can harness for better product discovery and recommendation.
+Objects of interest are represented as vectors in feature space, and the similarity between them is quantitatively measured.
+We've aimed to asses the suitability of AI models in production environments and understand the requirements for scaling this into a more robust feature.
+The project follows the key principle of leveraging open-source technology to build an ecosystem that Bash can harness for better product discovery and recommendation.
 </p>

 <!-- FEATURES SECTION -->